Not to be confused with the S35 Blackmagic Pocket Cinema 6k G2, this Blackmagic Cinema Camera 6k uses a single CFexpress Type B Memory Card slot.

 Warranty: Limited Lifetime

-For budget shooters, the Hoodman Steel 1TB cards have been working great for me when shooting RAW video recordings.
+For budget shooters, the Hoodman Steel 1TB cards have worked great for me when shooting RAW video recordings.
 The Hoodman Steel cards feature a tough build and a competitive price.
-But check the price of the Hoodman cards compared to the Lexar Gold cards, sometimes they are priced very similarly depending on current sales.
+But check the price of the Hoodman cards compared to the Lexar Gold cards; sometimes they are priced very similarly depending on current sales.

 Hoodman Steel 1TB CFexpress Type-B